 Pretty surprising to see the Tigers up 2-0 going to the West Coast.
 I missed most of the two games as I was on vacation and in a place where I didn't have access to the Internet or TV.
 Talk about bad timing.
 A's helped us out a lot it looked like today.
 Can't believe Coco pulled a Willie Mays and then dropped the ball.
 That's OK.
 Good teams take advantage of that stuff.
 Having serious doubts about letting Benoit pitch in crucial times.
 He's regressed.
 Al Al could be this team's savior.
 Don Kelly played well in the offseason last year and he's picked it up.
 Looks like Leyland coached a good game from what I could tell.

+Managerial masterpiece!
+Sort of.
+Benoit was great through the halfway point (2.25 ERA) and has really gotten shakier and shakier as the season goes by (5.52 ERA in 2nd half of season).
+My amateur analysis is that he's just throwing too many strikes.
+His velocity isn't quite high enough to get away with that.
+Coke has had a similar decline in the second half of the year with a 3.16 ERA down to a 5.82 ERA.
+Albequerque has still only given up one run on the season.
 It's not all so easy though.
 The situation that Leyland used Coke in was about as good of a situation as you could have for him.
 The problem is that Coke is just not that good.
 In a tie game, it was unclear how far the game would go, so you can't just burn out your studs.

 Separate names with a comma.